GLOBAL MARKETS-Asia shares score 3-year high on economic optimism

 By Wayne Cole

-SYDNEY, July 2 (Reuters) - Asian stocks scored a three-year peak on Wednesday in the wake of upbeat global economic data that whetted risk appetites and helped Wall Street taste all-time highs.
+SYDNEY, July 2 (Reuters) - Asian stocks scored a three-year peak on Wednesday after a round of upbeat global economic data whetted risk appetites and helped Wall Street taste all-time highs.

 Dealers said fund managers were rotating money out of bonds and into equities for the start of the second half of the year, nudging up U.S. Treasury yields.